logicmason/pinyin-to-zhuyin/README.md

 ```

 ##Issues
 Currently, the converter cannot infer neutral tones from pinyin unless they are explicitly marked as tone 5.
-Ommiting the tone number as is common usage for pinyin will convert to zhuyin syllables without tone marks, why by convention denotes a first tone, not a neutral tone in zhuyin.
+Omitting the tone number as is common usage for pinyin will convert to zhuyin syllables without tone marks, why by convention denotes a first tone, not a neutral tone in zhuyin.